saltastro/saltapi/specs/salt-api.rst

 * **If the post request do not succeed:**

-  1. If multiple proposal files submitted, an error message is returned: "400 BAD REQUEST" ?
+  1. If multiple proposal files submitted, an error message is returned: "400 BAD REQUEST"

-  2. If the proposal file is not a zip file, an error message is returned: "415 UNSUPPORTED MEDIA TYPE" ?
+  2. If the proposal file is not a zip file, an error message is returned: "415 UNSUPPORTED MEDIA TYPE"

-  3. If the user is not authenticated, an error message is returned: "401 UNAUTHORIZED" ?
+  3. If the user is not authenticated, an error message is returned: "401 UNAUTHORIZED"

-  4. If the user is not authorized, an error message is returned: "403 FORBIDDEN" ?
+  4. If the user is not authorized, an error message is returned: "403 FORBIDDEN"

+* **If it is not a post request method:**

-  5. If the request method is not a POST method, an error message is returned: "405 METHOD NOT ALLOWED"
+  1. If the request method is not a POST method, an error message is returned: "405 METHOD NOT ALLOWED"

 * **Functionality Tests:**